monktastic/no-more-contempt/index.md

     <img width="300px" src="img/evil-above-world.png">
 </p>

 People are only able to misbehave due to a kind of self-deception: part of them knows perfectly well that what they're doing is wrong, but that "wrongness" is cleverly hidden from conscious self-reflection.
+We all know this state perfectly well, if we're honest.
+Every one of us has skirted our conscience, either pretending that we couldn't hear it, or that it was safe to override it.
+Try to remember what that state is like.

+In this state, wrong no longer feels _wrong_ — and it would take considerable skill for someone to call out our misbehavior without triggering our defense mechanisms and making a bigger mess.
+If they did it with a trace of cruelty, we would immediately identify them as someone without the moral authority to be judging us.
+We would see them as being blithely unaware of their own darkness, and in need of correction themselves.
+It would result in a mutual spiral into Hell.

+Do they know that this will happen?
+Consciously, they do not.
+They imagine that their overwhelming _righteousness_ will cause us to repent.
+But at a deeper level, they know that this story is a sham.
+Part of them secretly wants to egg us on, so that their unflattering view of us will be vindicated — but they cannot admit this to themselves, any more than we can admit our own self-deception to ourselves in that moment.

-Part of us knows this, and that our malice will only exacerbate the problem, but we hide this knowledge from ourselves.
-If we could see that we were doing this, we would understand _exactly_ the mechanism that enables their misbehavior, and thereby be able to do something useful about it.
-Instead, we fall into the same trap that they're caught in, triggering a mutual spiral into Hell.
+The same is true when we use malice to correct "bad people."
+Part of us is trying to provoke them, but we convince ourselves that we're doing it for the greater good.
+If we could just see how this process of self-deception works in us, we would understand _exactly_ the mechanism that enables their misbehavior, which would enable to do something useful about it.
+Instead, we get sucked into the same old trap, triggering that downward spiral.

-It's not merely _harming_ them that caused this spiral, but the malice with which we did it.
+It's not merely _harming_ them that causes this spiral, but the malice with which we do it.
 It is entirely possible to harm people out of fierce compassion for the world, but it feels **nothing** like malice.
-Others can sense the profoundly benevolent intent, and it prevents their self-deception mechanism from finding the "hook" it needs to reinforce itself.
-In fact, it may well plant the seed of introspection, which will _weaken_ the source of evil.
-Your powerful example of resisting the siren call of darkness and standing firm in your integrity matters far more than you know.
+The connection to your "heart" has not been severed.
+Others can sense the profoundly benevolent intent, and it prevents their evil from finding the "hook" it needs to justify itself.
+Instead, it is confronted with a blinding Light that will weaken it, if only imperceptibly.
+Indeed, it is the only thing that can.

 <p align="center" width="100%">
     <img width="300px" src="img/devil-vs-devil.png">